The Impossible Money Question: Should I Buy a House?

 Maybe, you can sell in a few years for a profit.

-Would you buy now or wait?
+Would you buy?
 What I just described to you is buying a house.

 What determines the value of the average house in San Francisco?
 What sets the price of one share of a San Francisco based tech company?